-The Mitsubishi Mirage is a five-door hatchback classified as a city car.
-In the Philippine market, this Mitsubishi-made model can fit up to five passengers including a driver.
+The Mirage is a five-door hatchback classified as a city car made by multinational auto maufacturer Mitsubishi.
+In the Philippine market, this model can fit up to five passengers including a driver.
 It is powered by a 1.2-liter inline-3 gasoline engine capable of making up to 77 horsepower and 100 Nm of torque.
 Power is sent to the front-wheels either by a continously variable transmission, or a five-speed manual transmission.
 The same engine is shared with the Mirage G4 sedan.
 For that matter, its sedan brother also shares a majority of components found on the Mirage hatchback.

 The Philippine-spec Mitsubishi Mirage hatchback was introduced locally back in 2013.
 The Japanese brand manufactures the said model locally in its very own plant located at Sta.
 Rosa, Laguna.
 As for the MIrage nameplate itself, it can be traced as far back as 1978.
 Of note, the current Mirage is a facelift of the sixth-generation Mirage, which was launched globally in 2012.

 Conquer the city, with the small and very maneuverable Mitsubishi Mirage hatchback